MicrosoftDocs/azure-dev-docs/articles/terraform/includes/comparing-terraform-and-bicep-integration-features.md

 ## Out-of-band changes

 Out-of-band configuration changes are changes made to a device configuration outside the context of the tool.
-For example, let's say you deploy a virtual machine scale set using Bicep or Terraform.
-If you change that virtual machine scale set using the portal, the change would be "out-of-band" and unknown to your IaC tool.
+For example, let's say you deploy a Virtual Machine Scale Set using Bicep or Terraform.
+If you change that Virtual Machine Scale Set using the portal, the change would be "out-of-band" and unknown to your IaC tool.

 If you're using Bicep, out-of-band changes should be reconciled with Bicep and the ARM Template code to avoid having those changes overwritten on the next deployment.
 These changes don't block the deployment.